Research-Squirrel-Engineers/croton-geo/README.md

 With these modern and ancient labels, another problem arises, if one wants to mark the site, be it within a city or a whole region: changing borders over time.
 How, for example, do I mark the region of Calabria (known in Antiquity as “Bruttium”), when no ancient boundaries have been handed down?

+## Accessibility

+This dataset can be accessed in the following ways:
+* As HTML using the [Github page](https://research-squirrel-engineers.github.io/croton-geo/) of this repository
+* In QGIS using the static OGC API Features API of this repository: [https://research-squirrel-engineers.github.io/croton-geo/index.json](https://research-squirrel-engineers.github.io/croton-geo/index.json) [OpenAPI](https://research-squirrel-engineers.github.io/croton-geo/api/api.html)
+* As RDF in JavaScript [SPARQL Interface in JavaScript](https://research-squirrel-engineers.github.io/croton-geo/sparql.html)
+* As individual class-based RDF dumps on every URL hierarchy, e.g., all RDF [RDF Dump on Github Page](https://research-squirrel-engineers.github.io/croton-geo/index.ttl)

 ## Sources (Online)

 * http://coinhoards.org/id/igch1902